 You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data:

-1.1 the right to be provided with a copy of your personal data;
+- the right to access your personal data;

 - the right to request the rectification and/or erasure of your personal data;

 - the right to restrict the use of your personal data;

-- the right to receive your personal data, which you provided to us, in a structured, commonly used and machine-readable format or to require us to transmit that data to another controller, where we are processing the data based on your consent or that this is necessary for the performance of a contract with you.
+- the right to receive your personal data, which you provided to us, in a structured, commonly used and machine-readable format or to require us to transmit that data to another controller.

-In order to exercise any of the rights set out above, you can email us at email@example.com.
+If you wish to exercise any of the rights set out above, please contact us at email@example.com.

 GDPR Privacy Notice for Clients and Business Contacts